wrf-model/WRF/test/em_esmf_exp/README_WRF_CPL_SST.txt

 component named "SST" via a very simple coupler component named "CPL".
 The demonstration, conducted on kraken.navo.hpc.mil, a DoD HPC system at the NAVO MSRC, was supported by AFWA under UCAR contract FA4600-05-P-0162.
-The demonstration was later repeated on NCAR's bluesky machine (IBM p690).
-A description of the bluesky experiment follows.
+The demonstration was later repeated on NCAR's bluesky machine (IBM p690) and again on NCAR's bluevista machine (IBM p575).
+A description of the bluesky and bluevista experiments follows.

+EVENT LOOP

+Please read the section entitled "NOTES ABOUT THE EVENT LOOP FOR WRF+CPL+SST" in file external/io_esmf/README.io_esmf for details about order of operations in the current event loop (time-stepping loop).